WRITTEN BY: BRUCE LOVELACE

 In addition to wanting your prints to last longer too, archiving your images should be a priority.

-The one thing you must do is copy the photos from your camera to your computer as soon as it's convenient.
+The one thing you must do first is copy the photos from your camera to your computer as soon as it's convenient.
 If you just photographed your kid scoring the winning goal at her soccer game, or you have some great shots of your son playing with your husband, it's critical that you copy them to your computer's hard drive.

 Don't cut and paste them.
 Copy them from your camera to your computer.
 Either tether your camera directly to your computer with the appropriate cable or turn off your camera, remove the memory card, and use a USB adapter to copy your photos to your computer.